-The perfect sizing
+The perfect clip

 Solid color backgrounds

 If photography isn’t your thing, there are plenty of other options out there to use as your website background.
 Try using bold color blocks to make a fun and bubbly statement.
-Just be sure to check that the colors match your industry and the impression you want to create about your business.
+Just be sure to check that the colors match your industry and the impression you want to give about your business.

 The background may also impact the visibility of your text so if you really want visitors to just focus on your content then a plain white background will work better.
-The white space gives your website a clean and more elegant look which will fit the image of a more traditional or serious business.
+The white space gives your website a clean and elegant look which will fit the image of a more traditional or serious business.

 Don’t overestimate the power of a striking background.
-Use your background imaginatively and your visitor will go away with a positive impression of your business.
+Use your background imaginatively and your visitors will go away with a positive impression of your business.
 So try out what works best for you and have fun experimenting with the different options!